smadi2512/react-sphere/README.md

   ```
   Internally, the `useEffect` hook listens to changes in the `open` prop and updates the native `<dialog>` accordingly.

-#### 🔄 Uncontrolled Mode:
-  In this mode, the parent accesses modal control methods through a ref:
+**🔄 Uncontrolled Mode**: In this mode, the parent accesses modal control methods through a ref:
   ```jsx
   const modalRef = useRef();